 - Corridor Curb Appeal, Gateway and Main Street Enhancement

 - Alleghany Highlands Industrial Heritage and Technology Discovery Center

 Special consideration will be given to applications that demonstrate the ability to leverage Foundation funding with public and other ongoing financial support.
 The Foundation seeks to be a catalyst for projects but not to supplant other public or private funding sources.

-Proposal: As of January, 1, 2016, The Alleghany Foundation is accepting applications year-round.
+Proposal: The Alleghany Foundation is accepting applications year-round.
 Interested applicants should complete the Foundation’s electronic application process.